Embroidermodder/Embroidermodder/CONTRIBUTING.md

 Tabs should not be used when indenting.
 Setup your IDE or text editor to use 4 spaces.

-If you use KATE (KDE Advanced Text Editor), modelines are included in our code to enforce some of our coding standards.
-When creating new C/C++ files, please add the modeline to the bottom of the file followed by a blank line.
-Always make sure there is an extra blank line at the end of a file.

 When using braces, please put the brace on a new line, unless the code is specially formatted for easier reading such as a block of one liner if/else statements.